rudderlabs/rudderstack-docs/destinations/analytics/aws-personalize.md

   * **Connection Credentials**
     * **Access Key ID**: The access key ID of your AWS account goes here.

-    * **Secret Access Key**: Enter the secret access key of your AWS account.
-    * **Region**: Please enter the region associated with your AWS account here.
+      {% hint style="info" %}
-    * Also ensure that this actions are attached to the above access keys while setting up the aws policy for this keys.
-Below are the actions that you need to attach based on the type of events you want to send.
-If you are only sending putEvents, attach only `"personalize:PutEvents"`
+         The actions noted below need to be attached to the Access Key while setting up the aws policy for it.
+You can use the following actions based on the type of Personalize events you want to send.
+For example, If you are only sending putEvents, attach only `"personalize:PutEvents"`
          ```
         "Action": [
                     "personalize:PutEvents",
                     "personalize:PutUsers",
                     "personalize:PutItems"
                   ]
          ```
+      {% endhint %}

+    * **Secret Access Key**: Enter the secret access key of your AWS account.
+    * **Region**: Please enter the region associated with your AWS account here.

   * **Information on Dataset Group**
     * **TrackingId**: Enter the tracking ID that you generated in the first step
     * **Dataset ARN**: Please enter the dataset ARN of the corresponding dataset from the chosen dataset group